Mightyfrong/gallifreyan-translation-helper/README.md

 * there is a former group and
 * it's a vowel and the former isn't a vowel or number, or the same vowel or
 * it's a consonant with the same base as the former character or
-* it's a number and the former one is too or a decimal sign
+* it's a number and the former one is too a decimal- or a minus-sign

 Otherwise the current character is added to the recent group.

-If the current word is a number there are control characters added to the end of the word that will add the last thick circle or the minus sign for negative numbers. control characters will not show up on the top translations.
+If the current word is a number there are control characters added to the end of the word that will add the last thick circle or the minus sign for negative numbers. control characters will not show up on the top translations but may be drawn out of context. *The official guide has no recommendations for / and \ .
+Shown drawings of these characters in a single position do not represent these.*

 The group is then pushed to the last word.

 **shermansGrouped.resetOffset(lastStackedConsonantIndex)** resets all positioning offsets and resizing factors.
-The lastStackedConsonantIndex sets the initial resizing factor for the first drawn consonant. stacked consonants are bigger and following shrink down to default size.
+The lastStackedConsonantIndex sets the initial resizing factor for the first drawn consonant.
+Stacked consonants are bigger and will shrink down to default size.

 **shermansGrouped.setOffset(former, actual)** sets the resizing, linewidth and positioning offsets fetching the respective values for offsets from the methods and properties of the parent base.